Epilogue: All the Difference in the World

 Then he smirked.
 "Precisely."

 Hermione finally let herself smile.
 It wasn't like Draco to volunteer information or to explain his actions or behaviour, but she always seemed to know what he was doing, even when he didn't do anything at all.
 Even when he was just there.
 Like today.
-"That's your story, and you're sticking to it?"
+"That's your story?"

 She shrugged and joined him on the bench, sitting close enough for their legs to touch.
-Draco was now at the point where he automatically draped an around her without so much as an afterthought.
-And she was now at the point where she leaned into his side.
+Draco draped an around her without so much as an afterthought and she leaned into his side.
 It was nice, almost normal, and she liked it.
 "Decided to keep it.
 If I'm going to chronicle my feelings, I think this would be a good point to start."

 Hermione nodded and they sat in silence.
 It was a nice day; the first sunny one in about a week, so it felt good to just be outside in the moderate heat that was tempered by a decent breeze.
 Draco went back to reading and she read with him until she snorted at something the protagonist said.
 He gave her a withering look that lacked the malice necessary to make her feel like he meant it.
 "You like the book?"

-"It's fine.
-A little academic for my tastes."
+"It's fine, but a little academic for my tastes."

 He didn't relent.
 In fact, he sighed and shut the book again.
 "What Hermione?"